Establishing well operability limits for frac pack sandface well completions using a screen erosion model and well completion score card

 Electronic OCLC #

-Hendrix, Rickey Lynn, "Establishing well operability limits for frac pack sandface well completions using a screen erosion model and well completion score card" (2013).
+Hendrix, Rickey, "Establishing well operability limits for frac pack sandface well completions using a screen erosion model and well completion score card" (2013).
 Doctoral Dissertations.
 2429.